sucho-archiving/sucho-archiving.github.io/browsertrix.md

 ## Web Crawling

 Web crawling is the process of systematically browsing a website or set of websites.
-Browsertrix is the tool SUCHO is using to crawl entire sites and copy all their contents for the purposes of emulation.
+Browsertrix is the tool SUCHO is using to crawl entire sites and copy all their contents for the purposes of emulation and replay.
 Most websites can be preserved in their entirety using this tool.

 However, some websites have content (e.g. interactive 3D models) that won't capture well with Browsertrix; in these cases, we will send those parts of the websites over to be scraped/captured by other tools.